matthaeusheer/matthaeusheer.github.io/README.md

   <img width="600" src="assets/particle_tracker.gif">
 </p>

-## Radiological treatment planning system
+## Radiological Areatment Planning System
 This is an implementation of a 2D treatment planning system with all major components such as radiological depth calculation, dose distribution calculations and fluence map optimization.
 [Want more GIF's?](https://github.com/matthaeusheer/treatment-planner)